 Note: The Animal Management (Cats & Dogs) Act 2008 requires all puppies to be registered at three months of age.
 You can register puppies aged between three and six months of age for free.

-Puppies will be classed as entire dogs for the purpose of future renewals, unless the owner provides proof that the puppy has been desexed.
+Puppies will be classed as entire dogs for the purpose of future renewals.
+Owners will need to provide proof that the puppy has been desexed.

 Free registration applies to puppies under the age of 6 months at the time of registration.
 Puppies desexed prior to six months of age can also be registered at no charge.

 Other options to register your dog

 Complete a dog registration form and return it to council with the appropriate fee.
 Fees are listed on the registration form.

 The annual registration period is from 1 October to 30 September the following year.
 New registrations will be valid until 30 September regardless of when the dog is registered.

 Renewing your dog registration

-Council issues a registration renewal notice each year for each registered dog.
+Council issues a renewal notice each year for each registered dog.

 There are a number of ways to pay your dog registration renewal: